By Simon Perez

 - Take advantage of non-linear editing

 A clear way to organize a television news story is to present both sides of an issue: side A in the first half, side B in the second half.
 A standup in the middle is an effective bridge connecting both halves.
-In this example, the standup takes the viewer from not only one physical place to another, but also from one idea to another.

 - The reporter must walk in the same direction in both halves of the standup (in this case from screen left to screen right);